 Moving Through Parkinson’s (MTP) was started as an extension of ongoing classes through the Music Therapy Program at Colorado State University.
 These classes offer guided exercises and support for community members with Parkinson’s Disease.

-Taught and coordinated by Lisa Morgan, MTP classes were developed for people living with Parkinson’s Disease and who are able to move and engage in a wide range of activity.
+Taught and directed by Lisa Morgan, MTP classes were developed for people living with Parkinson’s Disease and who are able to move and engage in a wide range of activity.
 Through exercises and movement patterns, we work to improve balance, combat stiffness and rigidity, and improve coordination and spatial awareness.
 Our goals are to build confidence to move with freedom and ease, acquire tools to use on a daily basis and build strength and endurance and, overall, to improve our well being as we interact, share and move together.

 Lisa Morgan is a movement specialist who has been working in the dance and movement education field for more than 25 years.
 She is on the faculty at Colorado State University in the School of Music, Theatre and Dance.
 Since 2000, Lisa has taught modern dance technique, choreography and now is focusing on Teaching Methods for Children’s dance.
 She is passionate about seeing more movement in our K-12 schools and is involved in developing a Teacher Licensure program for dance educators as well as offering professional development opportunities for our K-12 teachers.